realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

   - social-responsibility
   - sustainable-development
 cover_image: /assets/p/solutions/bio-cement/bio-cement.jpg
-description: "Leading innovator bioMASON® offers the lowest carbon footprint cement product in the market.
-Their pre-cast materials are grown employing microorganisms." # max 160 digits cos dunno how to trim it, yet......
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: true # 'true' or empty